There are a number of policies available to landlords of individual properties with the most common being the following:

-This risk area will include (or can be extended to cover) central heating, plumbing and electrical systems.
-Some insurers allow the tenants to phone direct to the insurers when a problem arises.
+This type of policy includes (or can be extended to cover) central heating, plumbing and electrical systems.
+Some insurers allow the tenants to phone direct to the insurers in the event of a problem.

 Buildings insurance does not as a rule cover the replacement of damaged contents owned by residents (except in certain circumstances).
-These should be covered by individual contents insurance (see below).
-For example, should a water leak from a leaseholder’s flat cause damage to the contents of the flat below, the items can only be replaced if both leaseholders hold current contents policies.
-The leaseholder who is not at fault in any way may have to claim on their contents insurance if the leaseholder from whose flat a leak occurred does not have third party contents cover.
+These should be covered by individual contents insurance.
+For example, if a water leak from one flat flat causes damage to the contents of the flat below, the items can only be replaced if both parties hold current contents policies.
+The party who is not at fault in any way may have to claim on their own contents insurance if the party that caused the leak does not have third party contents cover.
 Another difficulty is that many contents policies do not even allow for third party damage cover.

 However, buying a new-for-old policy at least enables items to be replaced.

 It is possible to obtain cover against defaulting tenants or even to insure against void months when the property remains empty but both types of policy are expensive, in particular the latter.

 The former pays the rent after a predetermined period of default by the tenant until the tenant either pays or leaves and will also pay for the legal costs in removing a tenant.